 While Jesus prayed earnestly for unity among His followers (John 17:20–23), He added that such unity should be based on the truth (John 17:17).
 Jesus’ prayer was for His follower’s sanctification through His Father’s Word.
 Human ideas must be left alone.
 To lower this standard for the sake of unity would be compromise with evil.
 Christ called for unity but He does not call for us to unify on wrong practices and doctrines.

-It is in this context that unity should be sought “that there should be no schism in the body” (1 Cor.
-12:25).
+It is in this context that unity should be sought. “that there should be no schism in the body” (1 Corinthians 12:25).

 Check out our Bible Answers page for more information on a variety of topics.